 Since the AIDS epidemic of the 1980s, both the rate of new diagnoses and the likelihood of dying from HIV/AIDS have fallen dramatically.
-But there are still about 36.9 million people around the world living with HIV or AIDS, including 1.2 million people in the United States alone.
+But there are still about 36.9 million people around the world living with HIV or AIDS, including 1.2 million people

 That’s why we need people and organizations to keep supporting those who are impacted by the disease.
 Support includes improving access to medications and educating others about HIV and how to prevent further infection.